celery/cyme/docs/introduction.rst

     $ curl -X DELETE -i http://localhost:8001/instances/a35f2518-13bb-4403-bbdf-dd8751077712/

-The worker instance should now be shutdown by the agents supervisor.
+The worker instance should now be shutdown by the branch supervisor.